 The Riverside Stadium was destroyed by floods in 2017.
 Pic by Tom Heaney, nwpresspics

-A sad chapter in Institute’s history looks set to end with the club receiving permission to deconstruct the long-abandoned Riverside Stadium.
+A sad chapter in Institute’s history looks set to end with the club applying for permission to demolish the long-abandoned Riverside Stadium.

-Back in February the club applied for permission to demolish the Riverside Stadium and undertake remedial works at the Drumahoe ground in order to return the land to greenfield use.
-The application was submitted to Derry City & Strabane District Council and permission has now been granted.
+This wee the club has applied for permission to demolish the Riverside Stadium and undertake remedial works at the Drumahoe ground in order to return the land to greenfield use.
+The application has now been submitted to Derry City & Strabane District Council.

 Subscribe or register today to discover more from DonegalLive.ie